Paucinha/paucinha/README.md

 🚀 I´m in a career transition to the Technology area.

-🏅 Certificação: AWS Cloud Practitioner.
+🏅 Certification: AWS Cloud Practitioner.

 💻 Information Technology Management Student.